Automatic Exchange of Foreign Tax Residency Information (CRS and FATCA)

 What does this mean for new customers?

 All new customers will be asked if they are a tax resident of a foreign country.
 A tax residency is the country where an individual or entity (partnership, trusts, etc.) typically submits an income tax return, or may be liable to pay tax.
 This applies to individuals, entities, and any of their associated parties such as beneficial owners and/or controlling persons of organisations.
+Minor customers (under 18 years) are also required to provide tax residency information, irrespective of whether they are required to file a tax return, or if any tax is actually payable on their account(s).

 What does this mean for existing customers?

 If you have an existing account or product with us, we may contact you if we have information to suggest that you are a foreign tax resident.
 We may also contact you if you open a new account or product, and have not previously advised us of your foreign tax residency status.
+Minor customers and their parents or guardians may also be contacted if they have not provided their foreign tax residency status.

 It is important that you respond to any requests and confirm your tax residency status to ensure that your customer information is accurate, and that we don't inadvertently report incorrect information.